bdlindsay/cs4500GroupProject/README.md

 Ryan Admire

 The project is done entirely in standard web languages.
 Javascript, HTML, CSS.
 Exactly how to go about playing depends on which game mode is chosen.
-For now the only option is Mode #1 - the Slideshow game.
+A list of the game mode choices is below.

 PLAY TOGETHER